JeremyRand/heteronculous/README.md

 # Heteronculous: A Proxy Leak Detector That (Hopefully) Sucks Slightly Less

+*For when Phidelius and Mimblewimble just won't save you from Rattus Animagus.*

 Heteronculous is a script that can check your code for proxy leaks.
 Heteronculous can use the existing automated tests that your project runs in CI, or it can be run with manual tests.
 Heteronculous doesn't require root privileges (or any interesting privileges as far as I know), nor does it require unusual kernel features like tcpdump can.

 ## Usage